rxweb/rxweb/docs/reactive-form-validators/validation-decorators/maxLength.md

 ---
 # When to use
-Let’s assume that you are creating a User form, which contains fields like FirstName, LastName, Username and you want the user to enter any string which should not exceed maximum length.
+Suppose you want to create a User form, which contains fields like FirstName, LastName, Username and you want the user to enter any string which should not exceed maximum length.
 Here depending upon the requirement these scenarios may arise.
 1. Allow string less than 16 characters in FirstName.
 2. Apply maxLength validation based on matched condition in the form, like if the FirstName is `john`, then only the maxLength validation will be applied to LastName field.
 3. Adding Custom Message on Username Field.